-- Scope, plan and prioritise the future rural skills, training and business support needs to strategically tackle the conundrum of shortage in high and low skills in careers pipelines.
-This comprehensive skills evaluation will look to formulate recommendations for targeting future skills delivery across the South Kesteven rural geography setting out priorities for the main rural sectors - agriculture, food & drink and horticulture production.
+- Scope, plan and prioritise future rural skills, training and business support needs to strategically tackle the shortage in high and low skills in career pipelines.
+This comprehensive skills evaluation will look to formulate recommendations for targeting future skills delivery across the South Kesteven rural geography setting out priorities for the main rural sectors - agriculture, food and drink and horticulture production.